WHERE DID THE EAGLE COURAGE

-A few years ago The Fiver learned a delightful concept called "British farewell".
-(According to our cousin Theme Pub O'Fiver, it's better known as the "Irish farewell", but that doesn't fit our purposes so we silenced it one day.)
+A few years ago, The Fiver learned about a fun concept called the "British goodbye".
+(According to our cousin Theme Pub O'Fiver, it's more commonly known as the "Irish goodbye," but that just doesn't fit our purposes, so we muted it one day.)
 In short, it's when someone leaves the bar. or any meeting, without saying goodbye.
-In our experience, it is usually the intersection of a Venn diagram with three circles: shyness, drinking, and excessive self-loathing.
+In our experience, it's often the intersection of a Venn diagram with three circles: shyness, drinking, and extreme self-loathing.

 youth, the British are not very good at goodbyes.
 What are you going to do with your eyes, never mind your hands?
 So think for the septuagenarian Mr. Roy, who has to say goodbye to 6, fans are in the arsenal Wednesday night at Selhurst Park while Crystal Palace plays.
 It was noted that Mr. Roy was not a fan of leaving files; .
 At least then the atmosphere will be a little warmer.
 Mr Roy, who took over while the palace was frivolous and heedless, quietly did an outstanding job in Selhurst Park.
 The extent of his extreme success may become painfully evident in the next year or two.

-That kind of night didn't quite coincide with a career defined by humble perfection.
-It was almost universally loved - almost - so he largely escaped criticism, let's honest, desperate spell as a UK ruler.
-The only club he truly hated was Liverpool after six saucy months where his most notable success was being a meme.
-He was also mocked for calling Northampton "a tough challenge" before a Milk Cup tie, but Mr. Roy had the last laugh when Liverpool hit the penalties.
-And so, thanks to the whims of a randomly generated list of fixtures, his final match as the Palace manager – perhaps the last in his career – will be at Anfield on Sunday, and Liverpool probably needs a win to qualify for the Big Cup.
-If he denies them, Mr. Roy should forget the traditional English farewell and dance David Pleat instead.
+That kind of night didn't quite coincide with a career defined by humble excellence.
+He was loved almost universally – almost – which is why he largely escaped criticism, let's be honest, it's a hopeless spell as England manager.
+The only club he truly hated was Liverpool after six sassy months when his most important achievement was being a meme.
+He was also ridiculed for calling Northampton a "tough challenge" before a Milk Cup tie, but Mr Roy had the last laugh when Liverpool went on penalties.
+And so, thanks to the whims of a randomly generated fixture list, his last game as Palace manager – perhaps the last of his career – will be at Anfield on Sunday and Liverpool likely need a win to qualify for the Grand Cup.
+If he denies them, Mr. Roy should forget the traditional English farewell and dance the David Pleat instead.

-Join Rob Smyth from 6:00 PM in the Premier League before John Brewin guides you at Burnley 1-2 Liverpool at 20:00.
+Join Rob Smyth in the Premier League from 18:00 before John Brewin guides you through Burnley 1-2 Liverpool at 20:00.

 WORD OF THE DAY

-“My dream was to come back here, but I never thought I'd live long enough to see this day.
-My wish has been fulfilled ”- AFC Wimbledon fan Alice Dunnett, 83, when you return 30 years away.
+“My dream was to come back here, but I never thought I would live long enough to see this day.
+My wish has been granted” – AFC Wimbledon fan Alice Dunnett, 83, 30 years away when you return.
 Bright.

 CAN YOU WRITE SOMETHING LIKE…

-If you value the football coverage of the Big Website - or at least the parts that aren't The Fiver - we'd love to support you.
+If you value the football coverage – or at least the non-The Fiver portions – of the Big Website, we'd love for you to support it.
 If you already do, thank you very much.
-And if you don't want and don't want to, you can click here.
+And if you don't want and don't want to, you can click here

 Get your listening gear from the latest Football Weekly podcast.